Key issues with animal stunning

-There is a risk that some cattle, pigs and sheep may not be stunned effectively, causing them to regain consciousness before they die from blood loss.
-Therefore, for stunning to be effective it is vital that:
+There's a risk that some cattle, pigs and sheep may not be stunned effectively, causing them to regain consciousness before they die from blood loss.
+For stunning to be effective, it's vital that:

-- during captive bolt stunning, the correct charge cartridge is used to fire the captive bolt
+- The correct cartridge is used to fire the captive bolt during captive bolt stunning

-- the time between stunning and sticking is not too long to prevent animals regaining consciousness.
+- The time between stunning and sticking isn't too long, to prevent animals from regaining consciousness

-- Can be designed so birds passing through an automatic neck cutter only receive a single cut to the neck, which reduces the rate of blood loss.
+This system can also mean that there's not enough electrical current flowing through the bird's body to ensure it's unconscious.
+They can also be designed so that birds passing through an automatic neck cutter only receive a single cut to the neck, which reduces the rate of blood loss.

-- Can result in birds accidentally missing the automatic neck cutter.
-If these birds are not noticed by the slaughter person, they may still be alive when entering the scalding tank (a tank of boiling water that helps to loosen the feathers prior to plucking).
+What's more, this system can result in birds accidentally missing the automatic neck cutter.
+If these birds aren't noticed by the slaughter person, they may still be alive when entering the scalding tank - a tank of boiling water that helps to loosen the feathers prior to plucking.

 Slaughter without pre-stunning (religious slaughter)